bacalhau-project/bacalhau/docs/examples/workload-onboarding/python-pandas/index.md

 - `amancevice/pandas `: Using the official pytorch Docker image

-- `-v QmfKJT13h5k1b23ja3Z .....`: Mounting the uploaded dataset to path
+- `-i QmfKJT13h5k1b23ja3Z .....`: Mounting the uploaded dataset to path

 - `-u https://raw.githubusercontent.com/py..........`: Mounting our training script we will use the URL to this [Pytorch example](https://github.com/pytorch/examples/blob/main/mnist_rnn/main.py)